jlinoff/pam/PROPOSAL.md

 `load_example_records()`. **Data-driven** — a list of (menu option, tab, output path) — so adding breach checking's screens later is a few lines rather than new code.

+### A pre-existing race, surfaced by the reload cycle

+`load_example_records()` in `test_chrome.py` accepts the `confirm()` alert after a fixed 0.5s sleep, inside a `try` that swallows `NoAlertPresentException`.
+If the alert is slow the accept is skipped, and the alert then blocks the *next* WebDriver command — so it surfaced as an `UnexpectedAlertPresentException` on a `set_window_size` two shots later, not on the load.

+A screenshot run reloads between all 22 captures, so it meets that window far more often than the e2e suite does. `screenshots.py` has its own `load_examples()` that polls for the outcome instead. **The helper in `test_chrome.py` still has the race**; it was left alone rather than changing the timing of 29 passing tests on a hunch.
+If an e2e run ever fails the same way, that is the cause.

 ### Known difficulties